Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==
+= 1.1.1 =
+* Improvement: Added capabilities to view and/or edit burst
+* Improvement: Added Polestar and Tesla to recognized devices
+* Improvement: Added filters so that you can change the decimal and thousand seperator

 = 1.1.0 =
 * Fix: better tracking script.
 Hits from one pageview can not be registered multiple times now
 * Improvement: visits in pages and posts overview.
 As these hits are stored differently, they will start at 0 for existing setups as well